gatling/gatling/src/docs/content/reference/script/protocols/http/tls/index.md

 This can cause TLS handshake exceptions, such as `handshake alert:  unrecognized_name` when server names are not properly configured on the server side.
 Browsers are more loose than JDK regarding this.

-If you want to disable SNI, you can set the `gatling.http.ahc.enableSni` property to `false` in `gatling.conf`.
+If you want to disable SNI, you can set the `gatling.ssl.enableSni` property to `false` in `gatling.conf`.

 ## TLSv1.3